About Hip Replacement Surgery

 You will receive a copy of the book, Total Hip Replacement Surgery.
 This book provides detailed information to help you prepare for your surgery.

-Along your joint replacement journey you will be asked to complete 2 survey questionnaires, which are mandated by the Ministry of Health to collect this information from their patients undergoing total joint replacement surgeries.
+Along your joint replacement journey you will be asked to complete two survey questionnaires, which are mandated by the Ministry of Health to collect this information from their patients undergoing total joint replacement surgeries.
 The surveys should take between 5-10 minutes to complete.

 How To Prepare